Durza75/bikesharing/README.md

 ### Purpose

-The purpose of this project is to analyze the NYC bikesharing system, citibike, and then use the results to start a bikesharing business in Des Moines, Iowa.
+The purpose of this project is to analyze the NYC bikesharing system, Citibike, and then use the results to start a bikesharing business in Des Moines, Iowa.
 The analysis was conducted via Tableau.
 Below is the link to the dashboard:

 [link to dashboard](https://public.tableau.com/app/profile/eric3972/viz/NYCCitibikeAnalysis_16379388760560/KeyOutcomesofNYCCitibikeAnalysis?publish=yes)